impulsado/wannaNotes/CTF/TryHackMe/Advent Cyber 2022/Day 9 - THM 2022.md

 ## Using Metasploit
 1. Open Metasploit with `msfconsole` command.

-2. Select the most usefull Metasploit module for this at
+2. Select the most useful Metasploit module for this attack (laravel).
 ```Metasploit
 # To search for a module, use the ‘search’ command:
 msf6 > search laravel